 For example, on January 2nd 2000, Adam Kontras, a radio host travelling to Los Angeles from his hometown Columbus, Ohio, posted what is now widely considered to have been the first video-in-a-blog to his website.
 Kontras was on a mission to break into Hollywood, and for the following years chronicled his attempts to break into show business.
 The first video, however, was just 11 seconds of compressed footage (he had compressed it down to a remarkable 222 KB) of Kontras smuggling his cat J-Dog into a hotel (0:11min, 160x112).
 The video featured Kontras and his fiancée Jessica carrying their cat through a hotel lobby.
 Kontras continued to post these little videos almost every day throughout the year 2000.
 Kontras’ site (accessed today through the Internet Wayback machine), was a personal website with text and links, and thus not what I define or the videobloggers themselves define, as a ‘videoblog’, however, it was possibly the first known instance of someone linking to a video file from their website.
 Whether many people were actually able to view it at the time, is more difficult to ascertain.
 Certainly, viewing audiences would have been relatively small.

 Another example was on the 27th of November 2000, when Adrian Miles posted his first video on his blog.
 Miles was an academic based at RMIT University in Melbourne, Australia, where his research interests included hypertext, networked interactive video, and interactive documentary.
 In the winter of 2000 he was granted a fellowship in Norway and left the warm beaches of Australia for the wet and windy streets of Bergen.
 Miles had long been interested in the intersection of video and the digital and on this uncharacteristically sunny Wednesday morning in Bergen, he decided to give it a try himself.
 Miles’ video (QuickTime, 2:10, 194x144, figure 1) was accompanied by a short text, which can be seen as Miles’ first attempt to articulate his thoughts on videoblogs, or vogs, as he called them, writing ‘welcome.
 This is a video blog.
 Don’t know if there are lots around, or what they should be called.
 But if its ok to call a web log a blog then this can be a vog’.
 Miles’ work is interesting because as well as being a practitioner, he was one of the first people to start theorising online video as part of his practice.
 A few days later, on December 6th 2000, Miles posted his first iteration of what was to be known as the ‘Vogma manifesto’.
 In it, Miles called for a set of principles (nine to be exact) for posting video to the internet.
-Over the years, Miles expanded on his manifesto, turning i into a full article, which has been widely cited.
+Over the years, Miles expanded on his manifesto, turning it into a full article, which has been widely cited.
 The initial video, however, would have had a limited audience, but the bringing together of a project (‘Vogma’), hypertext and video as an online cultural challenge was inspiring to a number of people who were also developing an interest in online video.